 "She's gone," said the boy.
 But he didn't trust the stranger, so he added the warning, "She'll be back any minute, though."

 John smirked to himself at the kid's notion that Brandy's being on her way would stop him from doing anything he had a mind to.
 He said, "I'll wait.
 Anyone else livin' with you?
 Any man?"

 The glass storm door shrieked shut.
 There was a pause as if the boy were deliberating, then he shut the plywood door.
 Then he locked it.

-When John's anger at this slight subsided enough that he could see again, he found a cat on the step by his knee, staring at him, expectant of food or affection.
+When John's anger at this slight subsided enough so he could see again, he found a cat on the step by his knee, staring at him, expectant of food or affection.
 He swatted it across the face, and it bounded away with a shriek.

 When Brandy pulled into the overgrown driveway in her Ford maybe an hour later, she popped her head out the open window with the engine still sputtering and stared at John like he was a man from Mars.
 Then she killed the engine and climbed out and said without coming any nearer, "No shit.
 How in the hell are ya, John?"
 With that, she finally smiled and stepped a few paces toward him, but not close enough to touch.

 Her smile drew a grin from John: to be greeted anywhere was water to his thirst.
 Without rising from her porch he said, "Shit, Brandy.
 How are ya?"

 She took another step toward him, massive purse slung over one shoulder, face so frosted with makeup it looked like a cake.
 But she still looked good, John thought; she still had that tight little body he'd never quite gotten tired of, still had the smooth-looking skin under its thumbnail-thickness of paint, still had the long, pouring hair.

 "I just thought I'd come by," said John.
 This was the most he could say.
 Some cell-deep inhibition prevented him from asking for favors.